R1nge/Suika/README.md

+# About

+Suika-like with modding support, made to learn how to handle mods
+I thought about using Addressables or AssetBundles, but chosen manual loading to enable modding without a need for Unity Engine

+# Features

+A game loop
+An ability to continue the last game
+A high score system with saving and loading
+A modding support
+An auto image size detection

 # Mods paths
 Windows: C:/Users/{userName}/AppData/LocalLow/R1nge/Suika/Mods
 Android: /storage/emulated/{userId}/Android/data/com.R1nge.Suika/files/Mods

 # Modding supports
-Suika skins change
+Suika skins
-Suika icons change
+Suika icons
-Container skin change
+Container skin
-Music change
+Music
-Drop chances change
+Drop chances
-Auto image size detection
-In game background image change
+In game background image
-Loading screen icon change
+Loading screen icon
-Loading screen background change
+Loading screen background
-Character skin change
+Character skin
-Merge sounds change
+Merge sounds
-Sound volume manupation
+Sounds' volume

 # Modding DOES NOT support
-Points system change (do I really need this?)
+Points system
-Different suikas amount (!= 12) (do I really need this?)
+Different suikas amount (!= 12)
-Scripting (do I really need this?)
+Scripting

 # Modding guide
 The mod title should be the same as the folder name
-The game supports image of any size in PNG JPEG formats, each dimension must be, independently, a power of two
+The game supports image of any size in PNG JPEG formats; each dimension must be, independently, a power of two
 But, to avoid lag spikes while loading images, it's better to stick to recomended sizes in px
 Suika skin sprite = 256-512
 Suika ui icon sprite = 128-256